-To allow accurate depiction of fine detail, as large a canvas as the computer can reasonable handle should be selected: In this case 5000 x 3337 pixels will suffice.
+To allow accurate depiction of fine detail, select as large a canvas as the computer can reasonably handle.
+In this case 5000 x 3337 pixels will suffice.

 3. Reference Material

 Before painting begins, references need to be gathered.
-In the case of the P-26A an example of the periods’ pilots' flight gear was found photographed in a museum, the desired aircraft marking scheme on a flying replica, and a better view of the planes’ structure from an example on display.
+In the case of the P-26A I found an example of the flight gear of the period's pilots in a museum, the desired aircraft marking scheme on a flying replica, and a better view of the planes’ structure from an example on display.

 4. Create a Working Canvas

-With references gathered it is helpful to arrange them on a single canvas, enabling easy viewing while working.
-Create a new canvas, taller than wide, and array the references within.
+With references gathered, it is helpful to arrange them on a single canvas, enabling easy viewing while working.
+Create a new canvas, taller than it is wide, and array the references within.

 5. Sketching the Composition

-Note that as work proceeds the canvas size may need to be changed, and in this case was made wider to take in the longer tail.
+Note that as work proceeds, you may need to change the canvas size.
+In this case I made it wider to take in the longer tail.

 6. Masking the P-26